yakoffka/channels-ru-store-push/README.md

 use NotificationChannels\RuStore\RuStoreMessage;

 /**
- * Уведомление пользователя, отправляемое через консоль для проверки работы канала RuStore */ class RuStoreTestNotification extends Notification implements ShouldQueue {
+ * User notification sent via console to check the operation of the RuStore channel */ class RuStoreTestNotification extends Notification implements ShouldQueue {